 The birth of our son suddenly made clear that “someday” had most definitely arrived.

-During the first two years of our son’s life, we hatched a plan to take a one year hiatus from work (how we would technically accomplish this was unclear, but most great things start as a dream!:).
-We came up with the idea to move close to one of our rental properties in Austin, TX, renovate it, then move into it, and then decide at the end of that year if we wanted to come back to our old life.
+During the first two years of our son’s life, we hatched a plan to take a one-year hiatus from work (how we would technically accomplish this was unclear, but most great things start as a dream!:).
+We came up with the idea to move close to one of our rental properties in Austin, TX, renovate it, then move into it, and then decide at the end of that year if we wanted to return to our old life.

-Initially, this was an easier pill to swallow than just leaving everything behind…FOREVER!
-But it didn’t take long for us to see that the likelihood of being able to come back (or wanting to) after leaving our careers and selling our home, was minuscule.
+Initially, this was easier to swallow than just leaving everything behind…FOREVER!
+But it didn’t take long for us to see that the likelihood of being able to come back (or wanting to) after leaving our careers and selling our home was minuscule.

-(that actually sounds kind of sweet when you put it like that, but spoiler alert, we weren’t feeling the warm glow of freedom, sunshine and a new life…we were kinda freaking the @#$% out).
+(That sounds sweet when you put it like that, but spoiler alert, we weren't feeling the warm glow of freedom, sunshine, and a new life…we were kind of freaking the @#$% out).

 Hello Austin, TX! (or “Dear God, What Have We Done?”)

-As it turns out, the burbs of Austin was very brief stop for us—as in only eighty-eight days!
+As it turns out, the burbs of Austin were a very brief stop for us—as in only eighty-eight days!
 It wasn’t exactly the beginning we’d imagined.

-We like to think of it now as our “purgatory”, where we were sequestered while we detoxed from our achievement oriented lives in LA.
-For the first time, we were one-on-one with our son full time, and we had no official jobs to pull us away.
+We like to think of it now as our “purgatory,” where we were sequestered while we detoxed from our achievement-oriented lives in LA.
+We were one-on-one with our son full-time for the first time, and we had no official jobs to pull us away.